Jpickard1/Hypergraph-Analysis-Toolbox/Python/docs/index.rst

 5. Controllability
 6. Similarity Measures

-The capabilities and use cases of HAT are outlined in `this short notice <https://drive.google.com/file/d/1Mx8ifUtjR05ufhTXc5QgYKlwmfQjfItv/view?usp=share_link>`_.
+The capabilities and use cases of HAT are outlined in `this notice <https://arxiv.org/pdf/2211.11166.pdf>`_.

 Contributors
 ************